tlevine/urchin/readme.md

     cd urchin/tests
     ../urchin .

-The above command will run the tests in your login shell; to test cross-shell compatibility, run this.
+The above command will run the tests in your systems default shell, /bin/sh (on recent Ubuntu this is dash, but it could be ksh or bash on other systems); to test cross-shell compatibility, run this:

     cd urchin
     ./cross-shell-tests